songweige/TATS/README.md

 - `data_path`: path to the dataset folder.
 - `dataset`: dataset name.
 - `image_folder`: should be used when the dataset contains frames instead of videos, e.g. Sky Time-lapse.
-- `sample_every_n_frames`: number of frames to skip in the real video data, e.g. please set it to 4 when training on the Taichi-HD dataset.
+- `sample_every_n_frames`: number of frames to skip in the real video data, e.g. please set it to 4 when using Taichi-HD dataset.

 ```
 python sample_vqgan_transformer_short_videos.py \